 Free Disney Dining Plan is a promotion Walt Disney World offers every year for select dates in the fall and winter.
 If you’re wondering about 2017 dates, we now have some (predictive) insight thanks to the Free Dining “bounceback” offer that was released for Summer & Fall 2017 dates (see below for details).

-As of February 13, 2017 (the date this post was last updated), Free Dining had not yet been released for the general public.
-Last year, the promotion was released in on April 27.
-However, this year, we have already noticed Walt Disney World moving forward the release dates of its discount offers, so we anticipate rumored dates around March 2017, with the promotion becoming available by mid-April 2017, with booking for dates August through December 2017.
+As of March 28, 2017 (the date this post was last updated–see the bold update section below), Free Dining had not yet been released for the general public.
+Last year, the promotion was released on April 25.
+However, we anticipate rumored dates around late March 2017, with the promotion becoming available by mid-April 2017.
+At this point, we expect booking for dates August through December 2017.

 Sign up for our newsletter to be alerted as soon as we hear anything about 2017 Free Dining dates at Walt Disney World.
 Jumping on this promo early is important so you take advantage before room categories/hotels sell out.
 We generally receive info about Free Dining before it’s announced and immediately pass that along to our newsletter readers so you can get a jumpstart on preparing for Free Dining.

 As of right now, the only announcement for Free Dining concerns the bounceback offers.
 These are offers available guests can only book while they are on a trip.
 Bounceback offers are not available for the general public to book.
 The Free Dining bounceback for 2017 includes the following check-in dates:

 These dates are…uh…interesting?
 Let’s go with interesting.
 Historically, Free Dining has been a fall/early winter promotion, and these dates would see to show a marked shift towards summer travel dates, which makes sense given observed trends.
 However, I don’t think that tells the whole story.
 Rather, I think this is aggressive discounting (which we recently predicted) for early summer, and a wait and see approach for the remainder of the year.